davidhay25/actnow/input/pagecontent/resource-graph.md

 * A Cycle plan is added with an active status (it may have references to other resources)
 * Medications are recorded with a reference to the cycle plan (which itself is not updated)
 * When the last medication is given, the cycle plan is updated setting the status to 'completed'.
 'Outcome' resources (Observations) are created which have a reference back to the cycle plan.
-* When the last cycle has completed, the regimen plan is closed.
+* When the last cycle has completed, the regimen plan is updated and closed.
+This might include adding extensions like [reason cancelled](StructureDefinition-an-regimen-discontinued.html)

 This all means that the CarePlans may have multiple versions, though only the most recent one is generally retrieved when querying the server (The [history](http://hl7.org/fhir/http.html#history) operations can be used to retrieve previous versions, though these are not considered in this guide).